-Summer 2014: Played in five amateur events in summer of 2014…top performance was third place at the Southeastern Amateur where he finished third…shot -9 for the four rounds, he had back to back rounds of 66 in the middle two rounds…also played in Palmetto Amateur, Players Amateur and South Carolina Amateur…had second round 66 in the Players Amateur…finished 26th at South Carolina Amateur…had final round 69…
+Summer 2014: Played in five amateur events in summer of 2014…top performance was third place at the Southeastern Amateur…shot -9 for the four rounds, he had back-to-back rounds of 66 in the middle two rounds…also played in Palmetto Amateur, Players Amateur and South Carolina Amateur…had second round 66 in the Players Amateur…finished 26th at South Carolina Amateur…had final round 69.

-In 2013-14: Fourth on the team in stroke average with a 73.39 figure, improvement from 73.72 as a freshman…had seven rounds under par, tied for second on the team…tied for team lead in top 10 finishes with three…had fifth-place at the Carpet Classic in first tournament of the year, his best finish of the season…shot two-under 214 at the national event after consistent performance of 73-70-71…had back-to-back top 10 finishes in the spring with eight place at Wolfpack Spring Open and ninth at ACC Tournament…had three tournaments in which he was under par, Carpet Classic, Puerto Rico and the ACC Championship…had top 25 to finish the year at the NCAA Regional in Illinois, so he closed the year with three consecutive top 25 finishes…Clemson’s top player in four events, more than any other Tiger…hit 77 percent of his fairways, best among the starters and second to Blake Kennedy…tied for third on the team in birdies with 86 and second in eagles with four…has seven career eagles, more than any other current Tiger…had 73.8 stroke average in first round and 73.8 stroke average in final round…his score counted 23 of 28 rounds…missed just one tournament, the Augusta Invitational…had best round of the year in second round at Puerto Rico with a 68…ranked #150 in final Golfweek/Sagarin rankings…
+In 2013-14: Fourth on the team in stroke average with a 73.39 figure, improvement from 73.72 as a freshman…had seven rounds under par, tied for second on the team…tied for team lead in top 10 finishes with three…had fifth-place at the Carpet Classic in first tournament of the year, his best finish of the season…shot two-under 214 at the national event after consistent performance of 73-70-71…had back-to-back top 10 finishes in the spring with eighth place at Wolfpack Spring Open and ninth at ACC Tournament…had three tournaments in which he was under par, Carpet Classic, Puerto Rico and the ACC Championship…had top 25 to finish the year at the NCAA Regional in Illinois, so he closed the year with three consecutive top 25 finishes…Clemson’s top player in four events, more than any other Tiger…hit 77 percent of his fairways, best among the starters and second to Blake Kennedy…tied for third on the team in birdies with 86 and second in eagles with four…had 73.8 stroke average in first round and 73.8 stroke average in final round…his score counted 23 of 28 rounds…missed just one tournament, the Augusta Invitational…had best round of the year in second round at Puerto Rico with a 68…ranked #150 in final Golfweek/Sagarin ranking.

 Summer 2013: Had a busy summer, he played in five major amateur events, plus US Open qualifying…finished third at his US Open Local Qualifier with a 70, then finished 15th at Sectional…only active Tiger to advance to Sectional for US Open…had rounds of 74-66 for four-under-par total…finished 18th at the Palmetto Amateur with 213 score, including opening round 68…finished 46th at the Players, 38th at the Cardinal and 52nd at Porter Cup…finished 21st at South Carolina Amateur with 287 score…had second round 68.